2017 United Nations Ocean Conference

 The 2017 United Nations Ocean Conference was a United Nations conference that took place on 5-9 June 2017 which sought to mobilize action for the conservation and sustainable use of the oceans, seas and marine resources.

 The Earth's waters are said to be "under threat as never before", with pollution, overfishing, and the effects of climate change severely damaging the health of our oceans.
 For instance as oceans are warming and becoming more acidic, biodiversity is becoming reduced and changing currents will cause more frequent storms and droughts.
 Every year around 8 million metric tons of plastic waste leak into the ocean and make it into the circular ocean currents.
 This causes contamination of sediments at the sea-bottom and causes plastic waste to be embedded in the aquatic food chain.
 It could lead to oceans containing more plastics than fish by 2050 if nothing is done.
 Key habitats such as coral reefs are at risk and noise pollution are a threat to whales, dolphins, and other species.
 Furthermore almost 90 percent of fish stocks are overfished or fully exploited which cost more than $80 billion a year in lost revenues.

 UN Secretary-General António Guterres stated that decisive, coordinated global action can solve the problems created by humanity.
 Peter Thomson, President of the UN General Assembly, highlighted the conference's significance, saying "if we want a secure future for our species on this planet, we have to act now on the health of the ocean and on climate change".

 The conference sought to find ways and urge for the implementation of Sustainable Development Goal 14.
 Its theme is "Our oceans, our future: partnering for the implementation of Sustainable Development Goal 14".
 It also asked governments, UN bodies, and civil society groups to make voluntary commitments for action to improve the health of the oceans with over 1,000 commitments − such as on managing protected areas − being made.

+Since 2014, the UN Ocean Conference and Our Ocean Conference have gathered over 2,160 financial and other quantifiable pledges, mobilising more than $130 billion.